daniel-enqz/ruby-corners-100/confident_ruby/README.md

 I choose the top 10 approaches that were more intresting for me from the book and put them [here](https://github.com/daniel-enqz/ruby-corners-100/blob/master/confident_ruby/lib/collecting-input.md), clear descriptions and code examples can also be found there 🪴

 # 3. Delivering Output
+> _"We should also ensure that our outputs make it easy for the clients of our code to be written in a confident style as well."_